-Want to see the Hollywood sign from close-up?
+Want to see the Hollywood sign from a close-up?
 Visit Griffith Park and take one of their hiking trails.
 It brings you right to the best possible view, and you can even get an appropriate selfie with the Hollywood sign in the background.

 There are different points of view other than Griffith Park, though they can’t get you quite as close to the sign as most would like.
 Visit the official website for the Hollywood Sign for more information about where and how to see it best.

 16. Nevada: See Highway 50